brigidoeduardo/ibmCalculator/README.md

-# IBM Calculator
+# BMI Calculator
-IBM Calculator is an app I have developed as a first step in my Android development journey.
+BMI Calculator is an app I have developed as a first step in my Android development journey in order to improve UI editing skills.